emsalcengiz/emsalcengiz/README.md

  I am a **Software Engineer** who loves to learn new things, is determined, hardworking and is very curious on technology.

- Whenever I have the opportunity, I develop open-source projects and share them here.
- It is my greatest wish and happiness that my works can be a solution to people's problems.
  I am currently working  on data.  :shipit:

  ### If you want to know more about me: